Tar Heels will play fall sports with no fans allowed at games through September

 North Carolina will forge ahead with fall sports, but no fans will be allowed at Tar Heels home games at least through the end of September because of the coronavirus pandemic.

-Athletics director Bubba Cunningham announced the move in a letter to season-ticket holders, donors and fans this morning.
+Athletics director Bubba Cunningham announced the move in a letter to season-ticket holders, donors and fans Friday morning.

 The attendance restrictions apply to all Carolina fall sports — football, men's and women's soccer, field hockey, volleyball and cross country — and tailgating will also not be allowed on campus.